 And if you feel like taking to the water, then why not try a lake cruise, a canoe or rowing boat, or even getting into a hamster wheel-type ball and expend your energy that way!
 Lots of fun to be had all round.

-There is the Stables cafe to buy refreshments from within the courtyard, and many people also bring their own picnics and either have them at the picnic tables in the courtyard, or make their base on the open parkland, relaxing for the day in the beautiful surroundings of this Norfolk stately home.
+There is the Courtyard Cafe to buy refreshments from, and many people also bring their own picnics and make their base on the open parkland, relaxing for the day in the beautiful surroundings of this Norfolk stately home.

 Holkham beach forms part of the estate, along with the Nature Reserve which runs alongside the beach and is adjacent to Wells-next-the-Sea.
 The beach is one of the most beautiful North Norfolk beaches and has been used numerous times for filming, as well as being used for one week every year by the Household Cavalry to exercise their horses.
 It’s a really incredible sight to see.